-- 1. Configure your computer to enable booting from the rescue media.
-Then, make your rescue media device (CD-ROM/DVD-ROM drive or USB stick) the first boot device.
-See Arranging boot order in BIOS. - 2.
+- 1. Configure your computer to enable booting from the bootable media.
+Then, make your bootable media device (CD-ROM/DVD-ROM drive or USB drive) the first boot device.
+See Arranging boot order in BIOS (p.
+96). - 2.
 If you have a rescue CD, press any key to start booting from the CD, when you see the prompt "Press any key to boot from CD".
 If you do not press a key within five seconds, you will need to restart the computer. - 3.
-After the boot menu appears, choose Acronis True Image.
+After the boot menu appears, choose Acronis True Image 2019.